We no longer support this browser version.

-Here you’ll find stories through text, photos, and videos of individuals who inspire hope in what they have done and continue to do to improve the lives of Indigenous women, girls, and gender diverse people in Yukon and northern BC.
+Here you’ll find stories through text, photos, and videos of individuals who inspire hope in what they have done and continue to do to improve the lives of Indigenous women, girls, and gender diverse people in the Yukon and Northern British Columbia.

-YAWC works closely with Shākāt Media to help share stories.
+YAWC works closely with Shākāt Media to help share our community stories.
 Please contact us if you know someone whose story we need to share.

 Teya says this has really pushed her to stay on the right path.
 To stay sober and to pick up that paintbrush again.
-Shehas been sober for 16 months and her goal right now is to make it to 2 years.
-She says she isn’t going to drink during the Christmas holiday and she is staying sober New Years’ Eve.
-This might be a challenge but she is dedicated, Teya will be 2 years sober in July 2020.
+She has been sober for 16 months, and her goal is to make it to 2 years.
+She says she isn’t going to drink during the Christmas holiday, and she is staying sober on New Years’ Eve.
+This might be a challenge, but she is dedicated; Teya will be 2 years sober in July 2020.

-Teya is currently working on a mural for the Yukon Aboriginal Women’s Council.
+Teya is currently working on an 8x8ft mural for the Yukon Aboriginal Women’s Council.

 Four generations of women walk the highway that leads to Earth, which is at the centre of the mural.
-Bright colours fill the sky and the women are wearing moccasins and one woman carries a baby on her back.
+Bright colours fill the sky, and the women wear moccasins, and one woman carries a baby on her back.

 Teya would like to add that she is grateful and appreciates everyone’s support, “I want to thank Rising Youth for funding me for this project, helping me buy all the paint and materials for this mural.
-Thank you to YAC (Youth Achievement Center) for sharing their space here with me, thank you to the Yukon Aboriginal Women’s Council for letting me do this project for them and I want to thank my Dad Steve, for helping me get where I am today.”
+Also, thank you to YAC (Youth Achievement Center) for sharing their space here with me, thank you to the Yukon Aboriginal Women’s Council for letting me do this project for them, and I want to thank my Dad Steve for helping; me get where I am today.”

-Janelle was born in Whitehorse, Yukon, and is a member of the Little Salmon Carmacks First Nation.
+Janelle was born in Whitehorse, Yukon, and is a Little Salmon Carmacks First Nation citizen.
 She was part of the 60’s scoop era and has since been reunited with her birth siblings and family.
 She presently lives in Georgia in the U.S. with her youngest daughter.

-Janelle graduated from Cooper City High and earned a certification from a technical college as well as a bachelor’s degree in graphic design.
+Janelle graduated from Cooper City High and earned a certification from a technical college and a bachelor’s degree in graphic design.
 Her passion for art transforms the human experience into colourful digital compositions.

 Janelle’s youngest sister Tina was one of the MMIWG of the Yukon.
-She dedicates this memorable logo to her, in her honour, with whom she never had the opportunity to meet, but will forever be in Janelle’s heart.
+In her honour, she dedicates this memorable logo to her, with whom she never had the opportunity to meet but will forever be in Janelle’s heart.